OWNING A BUSINESS

-I have worked as a recruiter for a trucking company before, but I’m not a truck driver.
-It would benefit you greatly if your first step was talking with other truck drivers who are in the hot shot business.
+While I have worked as a recruiter for a trucking company in the past, I am not a hotshot trucker.
+It would benefit you greatly if your first step was talking with other hot shot truck drivers who are in the hot shot business.

 - If you’re signed on with a company how often do they get you home?